simon-styles/passGen/README.md

-## PassGen - Generating passwords and estimating their strength (ongoing)
+## PassGen - Generating passwords and estimating their strength

 **Note:** PassGen is under active development.
 Upon completion, it will offer password generation and strength estimation, evaluating both entropy and the potential time required for a sophisticated botnet to conduct a brute-force attack.